-(3) Development is necessary because many drilling methods cause increase in the density of the formation around the hole.
+- (3) Development is necessary because many drilling methods cause densification of the formation around the hole.
 Methods utilizing drilling fluids tend to form a mud cake.
 Good development will eliminate this "skin effect" and loosen up the sand around a screen.
 Removal of fines leaves a zone of high porosity and high permeability around the well.
-Water can then move through this zone with negligible head loss.

-(4) Methods of development in unconsolidated formations include the following:

-(a) Mechanical surging is the vigorous operation of a plunger up and down in the well, like a piston in a cylinder.
+Water can then move through this zone with negligible head loss. - (4) Methods of development in unconsolidated formations include the following: - (a) Mechanical surging is the vigorous operation of a plunger up and down in the well, like a piston in a cylinder.
 This causes rapid movement of water which loosen the fines around the well and they can be removed by pumping.
 This may be unsatisfactory where the aquifer contains clay streaks or balls.
-The plunger should only be operated when a free flow of water has been established so that the tool runs freely.

-(b) Air surging involves injecting air into a well under high pressure.
+The plunger should only be operated when a free flow of water has been established so that the tool runs freely. - (b) Air surging involves injecting air into a well under high pressure.
 Air is pumped into a well below the water level causing water to flow out.
 The flow is continued until it is free of sand.
-The air flow is stopped and pressure in an air tank builds to 700 to 1,000 kilopascals (100 to 150 psi).
-Then the air is released into the well causing water to surge outward through the screen openings.

-(c) Over pumping is simply pumping at a higher rate than design.
+The air flow is stopped and pressure in an air tank builds to 100 to 150 psi.
+Then the air is released into the well causing water to surge outward through the screen openings. - (c) Overpumping is simply pumping at a higher rate than design.
 This seldom brings best results when used alone.
-It may leave sand grains bridged in the formation and requires high capacity equipment.

-(d) Back washing involves reversal of flow.
+It may leave sand grains bridged in the formation and requires high capacity equipment. - (d) Backwashing involves reversal of flow.
 Water is pumped up in the well and then is allowed to flow back into the aquifer.
-This usually does not supply the vigorous action which can be obtained through mechanical surging.

-(e) High velocity jetting utilizes nozzles to direct a stream of high pressure water outward through the screen openings to rearrange the sand and gravel surrounding the screen.
+This usually does not supply the vigorous action which can be obtained through mechanical surging. - (e) High velocity jetting utilizes nozzles to direct a stream of high pressure water outward through the screen openings to rearrange the sand and gravel surrounding the screen.
 The jetting tool is slowly rotated and raised and lowered to get the action to all parts of the screen.
-This method works better on continuous slot well screens better than perforated types of screens.

-(5) Development in rock wells can be accomplished by one of the surging methods listed above or by one of the following methods.
+This method works better on continuous slot well screens better than perforated types of screens. - (5) Development in rock wells can be accomplished by one of the surging methods listed above or by one of the following methods.

-(a) Explosives can be used to break rock formations.
-However it may be difficult to tell in advance if the shooting operation will produce the required result.

-(b) Acidizing can be used in wells in limestone formations.
-Fractures and crevices are opened up in the aquifer surrounding the well hole by the action of the acid dissolving the limestone.

-(c) Sand fracking is the action of forcing high pressure water containing sand or plastic beads in to the fractures surround a well.
-This serves to force the crevices open.

-b.
-Disinfection of Completed Well.
+- (a) Explosives can be used to break rock formations.
+However it may be difficult to tell in advance if the shooting operation will produce the required result. - (b) Acidizing can be used in wells in limestone formations.
+Fractures and crevices are opened up in the aquifer surrounding the well hole by the action of the acid dissolving the limestone. - (c) Sand fracking is the action of forcing high pressure water containing sand or plastic beads in to the fractures surround a well.
+This serves to force the crevices open. - b.
+Disinfection of completed well.
 The disinfection of the completed well shall conform to AWWA A100.

 Bacteriological samples must be collected and examined in accordance with Standard Methods for the Examination of Water and Wastewater.